 - azadirachtin-Some formulations are OMRI-listed for organic use.

 - horticultural oil-Some formulations are OMRI-listed for organic use.

 - insecticidal soap-May require several applications.
 Infestations that develop after September 1 are probably not worth controlling.
 Some formulations are OMRI-listed for organic use.

 - neem oil-Some formulations are OMRI-listed for organic use.

 - plant essential oils (cinnamon, clove, peppermint, rosemary, thyme) and plant oils (corn, cottonseed, garlic, etc.)-Some formulations are OMRI-listed for organic use.

 - sulfur-Will suppress mite populations.
 Do not use sulfur above 90°F or within a month of an oil spray.
 Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- etoxazole (Zeal) at 0.09 to 0.135 lb ai/a.
-PHI 1 day.
+- etoxazole (Stifle WP) at 0.09 to 0.135 lb ai/A. PHI 1 day.
 Controls primarily larvae and eggs; not very effective against nymphs and adults.
 One application allowed per season.

-- insecticidal (M-Pede and other brands)-Consult label for rate.
+- potassium laurate (M-Pede and other brands)-Consult label for rate.
 Controls adults, nymphs, larvae, and eggs.
 Some formulations are OMRI-listed for organic use.
 PHI 0 days.